Helena Public Art Committee (HPAC) History and Projects

 - documenting the location and history of all public art pieces in the Helena area; and

-- hosting public events such as Chalk Up Helena! and the Open Studios Tour to promote public art.
+- hosting public events, such as Chalk Up Helena! to promote public art.

 2015 HPAC Projects

 The Helena Public Art Committee has the following projects in 2015:

 Public Art Survey – HPAC is running a survey [link to survey] about the present and future of public art in Helena.
 This survey will help us determine where to focus our limited resources.
 It will also help us determine whether an Economic Impact Study on the Arts in Helena is a feasible project.
 The survey concludes on August 31, 2015.